I just preached.

 - No. We've spent a year building sermon-specific prompts, validated against 4,000+ pastors in our Korean parent product.
 Generic ChatGPT outputs read like a college essay.
 Sermoneer outputs read like a pastor wrote them.

-Try it on your next sermon.
+Try it on

 Free during beta.
 Email us — we'll set you up within 24 hours.